-Pence has long pushed for Trump policies on Israel
+Pence's Mideast trip still on as government shutdown looms

 Kenneth Weinstein, CEO of the Hudson Institute, a conservative think tank, said it has been "central to his political life from the absolute outset, from when he first ran for Congress — it's something that's central to who he is, to what he believes in."

 Pence traveled to Israel for the first time as an Indiana congressman in January 2004, joining a delegation from the Jewish Federation of Greater Indianapolis.
-He placed a wreath at the Yad Vashem Holocaust Memorial and visited the Western Wall, both of which are on Pence's itinerary again next week, and had a private meeting with then-Israeli Prime Minister Ariel Sharon.
+He placed a wreath at the Yad Vashem Holocaust Memorial and visited the Western Wall, both of which are on Pence's itinerary again next week, and he had a private meeting with then-Israeli Prime Minister Ariel Sharon.

 Doug Rose, a philanthropist in Indianapolis, flew with Pence on his 2004 trip to Israel and recalled him being deeply affected by the experience.
 "How could you not be moved?"
 Rose said of their site visits.

-Note: This story has been corrected to say this is Pence's fourth trip to Israel.
-A previous version of this story described the trip to Israel as Pence's fifth, based on information provided by the administration.